josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🐝_Body_Politic/🔥_femme_firewall_fatale.md

 ---

 ## 🏮 Footer
-*🚫 Firewall Reflex — The Panic at Female Intelligence* is a living node of the Polaris Protocol.
+*🔥 Femme Firewall Fatale — The Panic at Female Intelligence* is a living node of the Polaris Protocol.
 It traces how progressive systems reproduce gender hierarchy at the moment of recognising brilliance and offers archival counter-practices.

-_Last updated: 2025-10-23_
+_Last updated: 2025-12-10_